system76/docs/content/bluetooth.md

 ```bash
 sudo systemctl enable --now bluetooth
 ```

-Even after being enabled successfully some Pop!_OS users have reported the issue only being resolved after shutting down the PC and unplugging the power cable for at least 1 minute.
+If Bluetooth does not enable after that command, try the following steps:

+- Shut down the computer.
+- Unplug the computer.
+- Wait 60 seconds.
+- Plug back in and power on the computer.

 ## Using Bluetooth Manager (blueman)